-- Check that the bell is in the proper alignment and on tightly. - If the bell is loose, remove the harness from service. - Inspect the quick coupling and the quick connect nut attached to the air cylinder making sure the coupling and nut are clean, free of debris and there is no visible damage.
-Also, be sure there is an O-ring, and that it is not damaged.
+- Check that the bell is in the proper alignment and on tightly. - If the bell is loose, remove the harness from service. - Unscrew the Audi-Alarm coupling nut from the cylinder valve.
+Inspect the coupling nut for thread damage.
+Also be sure there is an O-ring, and that it is not damaged.
 It is hand-tightened and should not require tools.